ritiksingh06/Movie-Recommendation-with-Sentimental-Analysis/README.md

 4. streamlit (0.64.0)

 # Steps To Run This Project
-1. install all requirements in your local system.
+1. Install all requirements in your local system.
-2. CLone this repo in your local system
+2. Clone this repo in your local system
 3. Run this command on your terminal/cmd  **streamlit run HollyWood_Movie_Finder.py